UPPMAX/HPC-python/Exercises/day2/readme.txt

 programs

-Contains Python (as well as some Fortran and Julia) scripts used in the demos and exercises
+Contains Python scripts used in the demos and exercises

 hpc2n, uppmax, cosmos, nsc, pdc, c3se